-Please take note of any instructions regarding fasting and taking medication.
-If you need help completing the forms or to confirm your booking please telephone the hospital on (08) 8668 7500, Monday to Friday between 9 am and 5 pm.
+A doctor will arrange your admission or if you are admitted via the Emergency Department, you will be under the care of the Duty Doctor.
+If you need help completing the forms or to confirm your booking please telephone the hospital on (08) 8671 9020, Monday to Friday between 9 am and 5 pm.